mudrikam/Image-Tea-mini/README.md

 A: If you really need that feature, request it in the group.

 >Some features I deliberately left out because I don't understand the logic yet and they're still too complicated for me to implement.
 Doesn't mean I haven't thought about it.
 I'm not an idiot.

+### Q: 💻 Can you teach me how to code?
+> A: Nope.

+### Q: 💹 Did using this increase your stock sales?
+> A: Yes and no. Yes because I can see my content is more discoverable now.
+No because I'm still too lazy to create enough content.

+### Q: 🧩 Why is it hard to contribute to this project when the code is such a mess?
+> A: It's pretty obvious that I already said I don't understand how half the code works.
+GitHub Copilot wrote almost everything, so sorry if it's not up to your precious standards.
+What did you expect from someone who's not a programmer?

+### Q: ⚠️ Will this script harm my files, modify them, or cause corruption/crashes?
+A: I've done my best to make the application safe and isolated.
+It won't modify anything unless you explicitly allow it to.
+I'm not out here trying to destroy your work.

+> Look, I use this thing for my own professional work too.
+You think I want to corrupt my own files?
+Of course I built it to be safe.
+I need it to work properly just as much as you do.

+### Q: 📜 Could using this can affect my account regarding Terms of Service violations?
+> A: Sorry, that's beyond the scope of this application since it only generates metadata.
+I've done my best to ensure the prompts avoid anything that would violate ToS, and I've strictly applied these safeguards to the default prompts.

+### Q: ⚖️ What's your responsibility if something bad happens?
+> A: Please study up on MIT licenses more.
+Seriously.

+### Q: 💸 Aren't you worried about giving away such a good application for free?
+> A: Aren't you worried about paying for similar applications?
+Yeah, thought so.

+### Q: 📉 Aren't you ruining the market for similar applications?
+> A: That makes no sense.
+I made an app that makes my job easier and gives me more vacation time, and it just happens that people can use it for free.
+What, should I charge money for something that saves me time just to protect some "market"?
+I'd rather be at my desk sipping my warm tea.

+### Q: 📦 Why can't I find a setup file or .exe file?
+> A: I was too lazy to build an exe because it's a hassle and you don't need it anyway.
+An exe would just run the launcher script which you can already double-click directly.
+Why add extra steps?